“We know how painful it can be to deal with claims or contests to an estate, so let us make the process as simple as possible.”

 Estate litigation involves matters tied to property or debts left behind by someone who has passed away.

-The estate litigation lawyers at Romano & Sumner in Sugar Land, TX handle a variety of estate litigation matters, such as:
+The estate litigation attorneys at Romano & Sumner in Sugar Land, TX handle a variety of estate litigation matters, such as:

 - Removal of Executors and Administrators of an Estate